orientechnologies/orientdb-docs/source/Tutorial-Record-ID.md

 That is,

 - `<cluster-id>` The cluster identifier.
-- `<cluster-position>` The position of hte data within the cluster.
+- `<cluster-position>` The position of the data within the cluster.

 Each database can have a maximum of 32,767 clusters, or 2<sup>15</sup> - 1.
 Each cluster can handle up to 9,223,372,036,780,000 records, or 2<sup>63, namely 8,223,372 trillion records.